dr. B.L. Reitz-Joosse

 I studied Classics at Corpus Christi College, Oxford (BA 2007, MSt 2008) and I hold a PhD (2013) from Leiden University.
 After postdoctoral fellowships at Leiden, the Royal Dutch Institute in Rome (KNIR), and the University of Pennsylvania, I joined the Groningen department in 2015.
 I am a member of De Jonge Akademie of the Dutch Royal Academy of Arts and Sciences (2018) and of the Young Academy Groningen (2016).

 My research focusses on the relationship between literature and material culture in the Roman world.
-I am currently finishing a monograph based on my dissertation (Building in Words: The Process of Construction in Latin Literature), which will be published by Oxford University Press.
-In 2015, I was awarded a four-year research grant (NWO-Veni) for a project which deals with the representation of ‘landscapes of war’ (battlefields and other post-war spaces) in Roman literature.
+I have recently completed a monograph based on my dissertation (Building in Words: The Process of Construction in Latin Literature), which will be published by Oxford University Press this year.
+In 2015, I was awarded a four-year research grant (NWO-Veni) for a project which deals with the representation of ‘landscapes of war’ (battlefields and other post-war spaces) in Roman literature, and an edited volume related to this project has just been published.

 I also have an ongoing Classical Reception project together with my colleague Han Lamers (Leuven/Oslo), which deals with the role of the Latin language in Fascist Italy.
 Our edition and study of a Fascist Latin text composed in 1932 (Aurelio Amatucci’s Codex fori Mussolini) was published by Bloomsbury in August 2016, and a volume (Studies in the Latin Literature and Epigraphy of Italian Fascism, co-edited with Han Lamers and Valerio Sanzotta) in 2020 by Leuven University Press.